Ashu-NT/project_manager_Lite/docs/pm_modernization/R5G_WORKLOAD_MANAGEMENT_HARDENING.md

 generic review infrastructure, staffing write redesign, scheduling/Gantt changes, Finance/R6, HR/payroll, and broad R8 accessibility certification.

-Environment-dependent R5G gates are not product deferrals: PostgreSQL plan/RLS evidence and visual runtime observations remain blockers until an appropriate runtime/database is available.
+Former environment-dependent PostgreSQL and visual/runtime gates were closed by R5H.1 and R5H.
+Broad R8 accessibility certification remains a deliberate phase boundary, not hidden R5 debt.

 ## 37. R5H Handoff

-R5H has started and owns the final inventory, dead-path cleanup, broad PM regression, documentation reconciliation, and closure decision.
-R5G's open PostgreSQL runtime-role/RLS/query-plan evidence remains explicit input to that decision; it is not inferred from SQLite or generated-policy tests.
-No compatibility artifact may survive without an explicit owner and removal condition.
+R5H completed the final inventory, dead-path cleanup, PostgreSQL evidence, broad PM regression, documentation reconciliation, and closure decision.
+No compatibility artifact survives without an explicit owner and removal condition.
+The authoritative final evidence is recorded in `R5H_WORKLOAD_MANAGEMENT_CLOSURE.md` and `R5H_1_POSTGRESQL_EVIDENCE.md`; the ledger below is retained as the historical R5G handoff snapshot and is superseded by those closure records.

 ### R5G Exit-Gate Ledger

-The authoritative 168 gates are grouped here to avoid false precision while implementation is active:
+The original 168 gates are grouped here as the historical R5G handoff snapshot.
+Their final disposition is superseded by the R5H closure records:

 | Group | Gate range | Current state |
 |---|---:|---|